Davecamerini/Projects/nuke comments - OK/README.md

-# Commentalypse Plugin for WordPress
+# Nuke Comments Plugin for WordPress

 ## Description

-The Commentalypse plugin for WordPress is a simple and effective tool that allows you to empty the `wp_comments` table in your WordPress database.
+The Nuke Comments plugin for WordPress is a simple and effective tool that allows you to empty the `wp_comments` table in your WordPress database.
 This plugin is useful for developers and site administrators who need to clear out comments quickly without manually accessing the database.

 ## Features